SweekarShresthaUTA/JapanTripApplication/readme.md

 3) Download and Install Node.js and NPM
 4) Open the folder in Visual Studio Code
 5) Open Powershell or in VS Code Press CTRL + ~ to open integrated Powershell
-6) Navigate to my-app folder by typing 'cd my-app' in the powershell window, and then type 'npm start' to run the project
+6) Navigate to my-app folder by typing 'cd my-app' in the powershell window, and then type 'npm i', and then type 'npm start' to run the project
 7) The project should run on your default browser - in the URL http://localhost:3000